MateuszRusowicz/lutos-app/README.md

 - using predefined Ant Dev component for menu;
 - using axios for asyncronous code and better error handling;
 - basic CSS styles come from default Next Js settings crafted for the need of this project.
 I used chatGPT to generate simmilar CSS for other components and then adjusted it to match the overall experience.
+- using context to provide multiple components with data from db by custom hook that shares the state

 *****************************